How it all started

 - The idea was for Professor Aebischer to give the delegates an overview of the major disruptions that were likely to take place over the next ten years in the fields of digital technology, robotics, healthcare, the environment and resource management.

-- Delegates were then asked to think about what these disruptions could mean for their work in the field and more specifically the practical challenges that could arise or had already started to transform their work as ICRC delegates on the ground.
+- Delegates were then asked to think about what these disruptions could mean for their work in the field and more specifically the practical challenges that could arise or had already started to transform their work.

 - Based on these two types of inputs, the ICRC would develop and fund targeted initiatives to respond to those challenges.

-The proposal to the Geneva+ working group was conceived as a scale up of this experience.
-Actually, the Foundation’s three main Commissions replicate this three-steps organization used for the ICRC event, with the Academic Forum (scientific anticipation), the Diplomacy Forum (diplomacy acceleration) and the Impact Fund (translation into concrete initiatives).
+The proposal to the Geneva+ working group was conceived to scale up this experience.
+Actually, the Foundation’s three main commissions replicate the three-step organization used for the ICRC event, with the Academic Forum (scientific anticipation), the Diplomacy Forum (diplomacy acceleration) and the Impact Fund (translation into concrete initiatives).

 In 2018, the Geneva+ working group presented its final report written and signed by Fulvio Pelli (President), Patrick Aebischer (Vice President), Rolf Soiron, Michael Møller, François Longchamp, Sandrine Salerno, Janet Voûte, Jakob Kellenberger, Carlos Lopès, Frédérique Reeb-Landry, Linh Ramirez, Doris Schopper, Mirjana Spoljaric, Alexandre Fasel, and Valentin Zellweger, with contributions from Stéphane Decoutère, Gérard Escher, Philippe Gillet and Samir Yeddes.
 The report proposed to the Swiss Minister of Foreign Affairs to create an independent foundation working as an anticipatory think-tank and do-tank.
 It called policymakers to use it:

-- as a tool to adapt to our world which becomes at once more interconnected and more fragmented – as illustrated since then by the COVID-19 pandemic.
-The report argued that in this context neither scientists, nor governments acting alone can keep pace with the political, economic, social consequences of scientific and technological transformations of the 21st Global issues are increasingly being influenced by local players, such as municipal governments, businesses, universities and NGOs, which are thus becoming geopolitical forces in their own right.
-That’s why GESDA was expected from the onset to carry out its mission by bringing together citizens and thought leaders from the scientific, diplomatic and impact-oriented communities in order to form creative coalitions.
+- As a tool to adapt to our world which becomes at once more interconnected and more fragmented – as illustrated since then by the COVID-19 pandemic.
+The report argued that in this context neither scientists, nor governments acting alone can keep pace with the political, economic and social consequences of scientific and technological transformations of the 21st century.
+Local players, such as municipal governments, businesses, universities and NGOs, are increasingly influencing global issues and thus becoming geopolitical forces in their own right.
+That’s why GESDA was expected from the onset to carry out its mission by bringing together citizens and thought leaders from scientific, diplomatic and impact-oriented communities in order to form creative coalitions.

 The 2018 vision is coming true

-So far, as of December 2020, GESDA’s Academic Forum and Diplomacy Forum chairs, Joël Mesot (President of ETH Zurich), Martin Vetterli (President of EPFL), Michael Møller (former Director General of the UN Office in Geneva & former under-Secretary General of the United Nations) along with GESDA’s Executive team have brought together a first international panel of about 100 global players from different communities in order to produce GESDA’s initial 12 Scientific Anticipatory Briefs (in-depth reports on selected emerging scientific topics) and to discuss their potential for impactful multilateral initiatives.
+So far, as of December 2020, GESDA’s Academic Forum and Diplomacy Forum chairs, Joël Mesot (President of the Swiss Federal Institute of Technology in Zurich – ETHZ), Martin Vetterli (President of EPFL), Michael Møller (former Director General of the UN Office in Geneva and former Under-Secretary General of the United Nations) along with GESDA’s Executive team have brought together a first international panel of about 100 global players from different communities in order to produce GESDA’s initial 12 Scientific Anticipatory Briefs (in-depth reports on selected emerging scientific topics) and to discuss their potential for impactful multilateral initiatives.

-They will now start gathering in an Anticipatory Situation Room thanks to a related specific methodology, the goal of which is to use their different mindsets and perspectives to anticipate the technological developments of the next five, ten and 25 years and come up with new solutions to tackle existing and emerging global challenges.
+They will now start gathering in an Anticipatory Situation Room thanks to a related specific methodology, the goal of which is to use their different mindsets and perspectives to anticipate the technological developments of the next 5, 10 and 25 years and come up with new solutions to tackle existing and emerging global challenges.